"Staged-and-Tailored" Informed Consent

 Review Process

 Each abstract will be reviewed by at least 2 reviewers appointed by the Scientific Committee.
-Authors will be notified about the outcome of their submission(s) by Friday 12th May.
+Authors will be notified about the outcome of their submission(s) by 14th August 2023.
 Notification will be sent to the submitting author only.
 All symposium presenters will be invited to contribute to a report on the symposium.
+Details on how to register for the symposium will be sent out in August.